a-n-rose/Python-Sound-Tool/README.md

 ```
 See the <a href="https://aislynrose.bitbucket.io/example_cases.html">examples</a> in the documentation for code to try out.

+## Example datasets

+If you would like to play around with various types of sound, check out my <a href='https://github.com/a-n-rose/mini-audio-datasets'>repo</a> containing minid datasets of sound, ranging from speech to noise.

 # About the Author

 I studied clinical linguistics for my master's which introduced me to the inspiring world of open source software, python programming, and the beauty of acoustics.
 My interests broadened from academic experimental design to the development of tools for identifiying speech irregularities and beyond.
-Through this I discovered a bit of a missing niche in the Python community: a high-level sound tool for filtering, analysis, and deep learning that also offers context to its functionality.
+Through this I discovered a bit of a missing niche in the Python community: a high-level sound tool for filtering, analysis, **and** deep learning that also offers context to its functionality.
 You can read more about me and my projects on my <a href="https://a-n-rose.github.io/">blog</a>.

 # The Beginnings of PySoundTool

 This project stemmed from the Prototype Fund project <a href="https://github.com/pgys/NoIze">NoIze</a> which was <a href="https://www.youtube.com/watch?v=BJ0f2x49Imc&feature=youtu.be">presented</a> at PyConDE / PyData Berlin in 2019.
 This fork broadens the application of the software from smart noise filtering to general sound analysis, filtering, visualization, preparation, etc. Therefore the name has been adapted to more general sound functionality.